When Does a Pedestrian Have the Right-of-Way?

 Seeking Compensation from Negligent Motorists

 Despite all these laws, pedestrians are still at risk of harm caused by driver distraction, intoxication, negligence, and refusal to yield.
 In these instances, those on foot may suffer catastrophic injuries and desperately need compensation to pay expenses and put their lives back on track.
+To determine who is responsible for an accident involving a pedestrian, skilled lawyers in Denton could collect important evidence by:

 • Investigating the scene